 The Effects of this Pollution

-The careless dumping of waste and garbage into the Huatanay River has detrimental effects on the surrounding community, many of which the contributors may not be entirely aware of.
+The careless dumping of waste and garbage into the Huatanay River has detrimental effects on the surrounding community, many of which the contributors may not be entirely aware of--shown through the dialogue that our professor had with the slaughterhouse worker.

 Second, the Rio Huatanay indirectly flows into the Amazon River, the second longest river in the world, and undeniably one of the most critical water sources in South America.
-Therefore, anything that flows from the Huatanay—be that human sewage, garbage, toxic waste, or chemicals—ends up in the Amazon, threatening the health and livelihoods of everyone, and especially the indigenous people, who rely on its water.
+Therefore, anything that flows from the Huatanay—be that human sewage, garbage, toxic waste, or chemicals—ends up in the Amazon, threatening the health and livelihoods of everyone who lives or relies on the river's water.

 Finally, the clearest and most obvious effect of the pollution of the Huatanay is the inability for wildlife to survive in or around it, which I saw firsthand.
 The river’s ‘dead zone’ status means that, because of the severe pollution, there is limited oxygen in the water and it is impossible for anything to grow in or around it.
-As a result, this river, a thriving source of wildlife ever since the time of the Incas, cannot sustain any more life and severely threatens the health of any animal that drinks from it.
+As a result, this river, a thriving source of wildlife ever since the 14th century, cannot sustain any more life and severely threatens the health of any animal that drinks from it.

 What must be done?